-If \$CPPDEFINES is a string, the values of the \$CPPDEFPREFIX and \$CPPDEFSUFFIX construction variables will be added to the beginning and end.
+If \$CPPDEFINES is a string, the values of the \$CPPDEFPREFIX and \$CPPDEFSUFFIX construction variables will be respectively prepended and appended to the beginning and end of each definition in \$CPPDEFINES.

+''' Will add -Dxyz to POSIX compiler command lines, and /Dxyz to Microsoft Visual C++ command lines. '''

 '''

-Will add -Dxyz to POSIX compiler command lines,

-and /Dxyz to Microsoft Visual C++ command lines.

 env = Environment(CPPDEFINES='xyz')

 '''

-If \$CPPDEFINES is a list, the values of the \$CPPDEFPREFIX and \$CPPDEFSUFFIX construction variables will be appended to the beginning and end of each element in the list.
+If \$CPPDEFINES is a list, the values of the \$CPPDEFPREFIX and \$CPPDEFSUFFIX construction variables will be respectively prepended and appended to the beginning and end of each element in the list.
 If any element is a list or tuple, then the first item is the name being defined and the second item is its value: